-- In 2018, house prices by property type in the District were broadly aligned with Derbyshire and the East Midlands, however due to the proportion of detached properties within the District, the overall average house price in South Derbyshire was significantly higher at £203,000 compared to £175,000 in the county and £183,500 in the region. - Lower quartile house prices in the District were higher also at £149,950 than the rest of the county at 125,000, and the national equivalent of £145,000. - The lowest average house prices are found within the Swadlincote and South sub-market area and the areas of Stenson Fields and Hatton.
+- For the entirety of 2018, house prices by property type in the District broadly aligned with Derbyshire and the East Midlands, however due to the proportion of detached properties within the District, the overall median average house price in South Derbyshire was significantly higher at £203,000 compared to £182,000 in the East Midlands and £230,000 nationally according to data sourced directly from the Land Registry Data.
+These figures, in theory, should produce the same number as that set out in Figure 7.
+However, the ONS data is continually revised to take into account the lag from registering a sale to the information relating to that sale getting to the Land Registry.
+While it can therefore be seen as more up to date, the ONS data does not allow for sub-area analysis hence the data discrepancy. - Similarly, the direct data from the Land Registry shows that in 2018, lower quartile house prices in the District (£149,950) were higher than both the rest of the East Midlands at £133,000, and the national equivalent of £145,000.
+The ONS equivalent has the lower quartile prices at £155,000 for South Derbyshire in the year to December 2018, around £140,000 in the East Midlands and £157,700 nationally. - The lowest average house prices are found within the Swadlincote and South sub-market area and the areas of Stenson Fields and Hatton.
 In contrast the rural areas surrounding the North West and Derby Fringe show higher house prices, in part linked to the significant housing growth of these areas and the premium new-build housing can attract.